 The history of Kandy

 Kanda Uda Rata was a typical Sinhalese term and Portuguese found it difficult to pronounce.
 They shorten the name and called Kande, therefore foreigners could easily pronounce the name.
-During the Dutch colonial period the name of the city was same as the Portuguese colonial time (Kande), but during the British colonial period it was further evolved and became Kandy.
-These are several names of the city in the past.
+During the Dutch colonial period, the name of the city was the same as the Portuguese colonial time (Kande), but during the British colonial period, it further evolved and became Kandy.
+Kande, Kandudarata, maha Nuwara are several names of the city in the past.
 Today it is known as Nura among the local community.
 The city first came to be the capital of the island, under the reign of King Wimala darma suriya 1, since then, Kandy was the capital of Sri Lanka till the end of the monarchy (1815).

 The first expedition

-By a970’s the rulers of Sri Lanka, The Nayakkar was seeking the assistance of a foreign force to expel the Futch forces from the island.
-Once the Dutch administration in Sri Lanka came to know about the planning of Nayakkar Baron and van Eck who had come as governor decided to retaliate the move in a harch manner.
+By the 1870s the rulers of Sri Lanka, The Nayakkar was seeking the assistance of a foreign force to expel the Futch forces from the island.
+Once the Dutch administration in Sri Lanka came to know about the planning of Nayakkar Baron and van Eck who had come as governor decided to retaliate against the move in a harsh manner.